 2. Find out when tutorial enrolments open

-Opening dates and times vary for each Faculty and subject, but they normally open 1 - 3 weeks before the session starts.
+Opening dates and times vary for each Faculty and subject, but they normally open up to 5 weeks before the session starts.
 To determine your subject opening times, please select your Faculty from the list below.
 This information is usually updated a few weeks before session starts.

 3. Secure a tutorial